danidee10/django-notifs/README.md

 notify.send(sender=self.__class__, **args)
 ```

-The example above would create a notification and deliver it via email, websocket and slack. *This assumes that you've implemented those channels and added them to the NOTIFICATIONS_CHANNELS dictionary*
+The example above would create a notification and deliver it via email, websocket and slack. *This assumes that you've implemented those channels and added them to the NOTIFICATIONS_CHANNELS dictionary.*

 ### Notification Fields